kultur666-com/www/docs/_posts/2017-02-06-promised-land-by-valfreya-a-comment.md

 ---
 id: 8314
-title: '\'Promised Land\' by Valfreya - A Comment'
+title: \'Promised Land\' by Valfreya - A Comment
 date: '2017-02-06T00:10:40+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Promised Land'' album by Valfreya (2017).'